opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 193    Navin claimed that the expression “my account” meant his (Navin’s) account.
 I rejected Navin’s spurious claim.
 The meaning of the words in the email was plain.
 Rajesh was writing to Navin.
 If he had meant that the US$150,000 was for Navin’s account, he would surely have said “your account” or even “Navin’s account”.
 Navin could not give a credible explanation for his tortured interpretation which flew in the face of the plain meaning of the words used.

 194    Next, even if the US$1.04m came from the Rajesh Remittances, Navin still had to prove that only US$200,000 belonged to Ram.
-Navin relied on the 4 November Email to support his contention.[\[note: 227\]](#Ftn_227) Navin submitted that the reference in the email to US$200,000 being for Ram’s account meant that of the Rajesh Remittances, only US$200,000 belonged to Ram.[\[note: 228\]](#Ftn_228) In my view, Navin’s submission involved an impossible leap in logic.
+Navin relied on the 4 November Email to support his contention.[^227] Navin submitted that the reference in the email to US$200,000 being for Ram’s account meant that of the Rajesh Remittances, only US$200,000 belonged to Ram.[^228] In my view, Navin’s submission involved an impossible leap in logic.
 The 4 November Email expressly state that US$200,000 was for Ram’s account because the same email had a reference to a second amount of US$150,000 that was for Rajesh’s own account.
 The fact that other remittances to Ram’s account did not expressly state that they were for Ram’s account did not mean that therefore the moneys were not Ram’s.
 Further, the 4 November Email did not prove that US$840,000 belonged to Navin.
 The US$150,000 mentioned in that email belonged to Rajesh, not Navin.
 In any case, there was no reason why the funds had to be remitted to Ram’s account if they in fact belonged to Navin.

 195    At the end of the day, the fact remained that Navin bore the burden of proving his claim that some US$840,000 in fact belonged to him.
 Navin clearly failed to discharge his burden of proof.
 I concluded therefore that the whole amount of US$1.04m that was invested in the bonds was to count as Ram’s contribution.

 ### Transfer of US$847,396.14 from Mrs Navin’s SBI accounts

-196    It was not disputed that the sum of US$847,396.14 transferred from Mrs Navin’ SBI account included US$450,000 and US$100,760.52 that were transferred from Ram’s account to Mrs Navin’s SBI account.[\[note: 229\]](#Ftn_229) Navin claimed that both of these sums were repayments by Ram for monies transferred in 2009 to Ram in India because Ram wanted to buy real property in India.
-However, Navin did not produce any evidence whatsoever of the transfers that either he or his agent allegedly made to Ram in India.[\[note: 230\]](#Ftn_230) Further, Navin’s AEIC was silent on these details and he made the allegations about the fund transfers to Ram in India only in his second supplementary AEIC which was filed during the course of the trial.
+196    It was not disputed that the sum of US$847,396.14 transferred from Mrs Navin’ SBI account included US$450,000 and US$100,760.52 that were transferred from Ram’s account to Mrs Navin’s SBI account.[^229] Navin claimed that both of these sums were repayments by Ram for monies transferred in 2009 to Ram in India because Ram wanted to buy real property in India.
+However, Navin did not produce any evidence whatsoever of the transfers that either he or his agent allegedly made to Ram in India.[^230] Further, Navin’s AEIC was silent on these details and he made the allegations about the fund transfers to Ram in India only in his second supplementary AEIC which was filed during the course of the trial.

 ### Conclusion

-197    I found that the total amount Ram contributed towards the investments in the Bonds was US$2,702,000.52 and not US$1,311,240.00 as Navin claimed.[\[note: 231\]](#Ftn_231) This amount of US$2,702,000 comprised the following: US$1,311,240, US$840,000, US$450,000 and US$100,760.52.
-Accordingly, Ram’s share in the investments was 89.55%.[\[note: 232\]](#Ftn_232) As the proceeds of sale of the Bonds plus interest income was US$4,270,058.83, Ram’s share would be US$3,823,837.68.
-After deducting US$305,000 and US$76,459.39 (which had been paid to Ram),[\[note: 233\]](#Ftn_233) the balance payable by Navin to Ram was US$3,442,378.29.
+197    I found that the total amount Ram contributed towards the investments in the Bonds was US$2,702,000.52 and not US$1,311,240.00 as Navin claimed.[^231] This amount of US$2,702,000 comprised the following: US$1,311,240, US$840,000, US$450,000 and US$100,760.52.
+Accordingly, Ram’s share in the investments was 89.55%.[^232] As the proceeds of sale of the Bonds plus interest income was US$4,270,058.83, Ram’s share would be US$3,823,837.68.
+After deducting US$305,000 and US$76,459.39 (which had been paid to Ram),[^233] the balance payable by Navin to Ram was US$3,442,378.29.
 Navin holds this amount on trust for Ram.

 198    I ordered Navin to pay Ram the sum of US$3,442,378.29.